Age + experience = a wealth of knowledge. Teach your grandchildren good financial habits now, and you'll help them build a more secure future.

 Your grandchild probably loves her pocket money or allowance.
 You can show her how far her money can go when she spends smart.
-Visit a yard sale or a thrift shop and see how many toys and books she can get for $5 versus a big-box store.
+Visit a yard sale or a thrift shop and see how many toys and books she can get for $5 versus at a big-box store.

 Nurture budding entrepreneurs to help them see that making money takes creativity, work and perseverance.
-Younger children will love selling lemonade or cookies, while older ones can earn big bucks with a neighborhood dog walking or lawn mowing business.
+Younger children will love selling lemonade or cookies, while older ones can earn big bucks with a neighborhood dog-walking or lawn-mowing business.
 Get creative!
 If they’re tech heads, they could earn extra cash setting up computers and phones for people who aren’t as savvy.
 Are they passionate about crafting?
 Encourage them to set up a holiday boutique to sell their wares.
 Help them divvy up their earnings, providing guidance to put a small percentage in their 529 savings plan.
 As time goes by, check the balance together to see how it can grow.

 Deep down we know that doing things is more fun than having things.
-And your favorite memory of your own grandfather probably isn’t something he gave you.
+And your favorite memory of your own grandfather probably isn’t of something he gave you.
 Show your grandchild the joy of connecting with people and trying new things.
 Playing soccer, cooking a meal or having a game night are all experiences that build great relationships and problem-solving skills without costing a fortune.

-College is way more expensive than it was 20, or even 10 years ago, and you don’t want to watch your grandchildren struggle with debt as they become adults.
+College is way more expensive than it was 20, or even 10, years ago, and you don’t want to watch your grandchildren struggle with debt as they become adults.
 Get them into the habit of saving while they’re young by helping them open a savings account or buying a U.S. savings bond.
 Offer a matching grant — for every dollar they save annually, you’ll contribute another 25%.
 If they have a 529 savings plan started, help them brainstorm ways to add to it by getting an after-school job or staging a play and charging admission.

 When the internet can ship you a sparkling new gizmo within two hours, it’s hard for people of any age to remember how much more you can enjoy a purchase when you have to plan and wait for it.
 Is your grandchild in the market for a new bike?
-Help her save for it by making a budget that outlines how much she has to earn, and how she can do it by not spending as much on games or gear.
+Help her save for it by making a budget that outlines how much she has to earn and how she can do it by not spending as much on games or gear.